coffee-cup/uvic-csc460/website/src/project1/tts.md

 A time triggered scheduler (TTS) executes tasks periodically at a very precise period.
 A TTS is less complicated than a real time operating system (RTOS) as tasks always run until completion and cannot be pre-empted.
 That is, there is no context switching between tasks.
 This design is much simpler than an RTOS as we do not need to worry about race-conditions.
 Shared memory and global variables can be used to effectively to share data between tasks.

 The TTS used for this project was provided for us by [Neil's Log Book](http://nrqm.ca/mechatronics-lab-guide/lab-guide-time-triggered-scheduling/).
-Only small modifications were made to make use C `inttypes`.
+Only small modifications were made to make use of C `inttypes`.
 The header of the `Scheduler.h` file is

 ```c
 #include <inttypes.h>